0nyr/journals2data/README.md

 I'm still working on the building process of the library, the CLI launcher and additional documentation.

 I made a mistake by pushing both to `main` and `sigint`.
-I need to merge both branch properly.
+I need to merge both branches properly.

 * [X]~~Fix the CLI launcher~~ Changed how it is supposed to work since what I wanted to do is not possible.
 * [X] Finish the Makefile